We Can Fix It:

 Overable’s been playing with tools since she was a toddler and working professionally in the trades for 20 years.
 She first conceptualized this course when she attended a Homebuyer Education Class and thought, as she looked around the room at other female heads-of-households similar to herself, “what about life after closing?”

 This is a beginner level course that is open to all female renters and homeowners.
 No previous knowledge of home maintenance is needed.
 Please come prepared with your personal home trouble-shooting stories!

 IMPORTANT: You’ll be prompted to create a “Compass” account when you click to reserve your spot.
-Create an account and answer the questions, as irrelevant as they may seem (we usually use this system for Homebuyer Education), and then you’ll be able to login, go to the “Training Center” tab, and register and pay ($25) for the We Can Fix It course.
+Create an account and answer the questions, as irrelevant as they may seem (we usually use this system for Homebuyer Education), and then you’ll be able to login, go to the “Training Center” tab, and register and pay for the We Can Fix It course.
 We are now offering We Can Fix It classes with the toolbox optional – please look for “TOOLBOX INCLUDED” or “NO TOOLBOX INCLUDED” when registering.

 We Can Fix It will cover: